World Spinning? It’s Not In Your Head, It’s In Your Ear

 use of ototoxic medications, like gentamicin

 Vertigo is very disabling.
-As one of my patients explained, “I can’t sleep and I can't drive.
+As one of my patients explained, “I can’t drive.
 I start to get dizzy whenever I turn my head to make turns.
 So I try to avoid four way stops and driving all together.
-It’s very dangerous, I feel unsafe, so I have to have others drive me around.”
+It’s very dangerous, I feel unsafe.”

 Going to a Chiropractor may not be the first thing that comes to mind when experiencing such symptoms, but the manuevers and treatment used is the same as medical clinicians who specialize in these conditions.